Hi! You found our list of great work from home gifts for employees.

 Work from home gift exchanges may not be as simple as walking down the hallway to drop a box on a colleague’s desk or taking the whole team out to lunch, but the boost in team morale and camaraderie is definitely worth the effort.
 Sending presents to remote bosses, employees, and colleagues can show gratitude and strengthen the sense of community throughout a distanced workforce.

-Here are answers to some of the most common questions about gifts for remote workers.
+Here are answers to some of the most common questions about work from home gifts.

 What are remote employee gifts?